-More than £23.1m investment is coming to Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.
+More than £23.1m investment is going to help Regenerate, Renew and Revitalise Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.

 Final business cases for five major projects have been approved by Barnsley Council's Cabinet.
 This means the £23.1m will now be released by the government in stages and the project can get underway.

-The Towns Fund Deal is a government funded £3.6 billion opportunity for towns throughout England to bid for funds to improve skills, digital and transport connectivity, create new jobs, raise aspiration and revitalise the economic prospects of the area.
+The Towns Fund Deal is a government funded £3.6 billion opportunity for towns.
+Throughout England towns can bid for funds.
+This can be to improve skills, digital and transport connectivity, create new jobs, raise aspiration and revitalise the economic prospects of the area.
 Economic growth is a key part of the deal and each town can suggest how it thinks this could be achieved.

-A total of 101 towns were invited to bid for up to £25m; including Goldthorpe; since the scheme launched to the public in January 2020.
+A total of 101 towns were invited to bid for up to £25m since the scheme launched to the public in January 2020.
+This included Goldthorpe.

-An evidence-based Town Investment Plan for Goldthorpe was put together based on community and stakeholder input and submitted to the government in December 2020.
+An evidence-based Town Investment Plan for Goldthorpe was put together.
+This was based on community and stakeholder input and submitted to the government in December 2020.

 In March 2021 the government approved a £23.1m investment in the Dearne Valley to realise our Town Investment Plan.